 2. Share Blog Posts On Linkedin

-The first thing I love to share blog posts on Linkedin.
+The first thing I love is to share blog posts on Linkedin.
 And it is one of the great ways to increase your reach and also build brand awareness.

 But before sharing a blog post make sure to introduce your post with a personal comment and shorten the URL, you can use Bitly or any similar application.
 And be sure the thumbnail looks great.